OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 Additional Terms and Conditions for the use of Premium Add-ons

-General Terms and Conditions for the use of the XING Talent Manager
+General Terms and Conditions for the use of the XING TalentManager

 General Terms and Conditions for the use of XING Employer Branding Profiles